 With the FTSE 100 index heavily weighted towards oil, the continued fall in oil prices has pulled the index lower in value too.
 It’s been a hugely volatile period for equities but not all of this turbulence can be solely credited to plummeting crude prices.
 European stocks have dropped dramatically due to concerns that Greece’s upcoming election will lead to the Hellenic Republic leaving the Euro and its austerity promises behind.
-The consequence would be considerable debt write offs for many institutions and investors, and reported Quantitative Easing by the EU in an attempt to prop up the floundering region.
+The consequence would be considerable debt write-offs for many institutions and investors and reported Quantitative Easing by the EU in an attempt to prop up the floundering region.
 Similarly, the recent terror strikes in France, with additional threats globally has put further pressure on the stability of equity markets.

 Clearly the gold price has benefited from these falls.
 As the traditional safe haven investment, many investors have switched into gold to protect against the volatility.
-However, oil can’t be granted full responsibility for the equity turbulence as markets still struggles with the fallout from the ongoing global financial crisis.
+However, oil can’t be granted full responsibility for the equity turbulence as markets still struggle with the fallout from the ongoing global financial crisis.

 Falling oil price has led to lower petrol prices

 Petrol prices have fallen from £1.27 / litre in November to around £1 / litre now.
 In theory, this should put more money into consumers’ pockets – driving up the economy and gold down.
 However, the fall in the pump price doesn’t get close to reflecting the fall in the oil price as so much of the petrol price consists of tax.
 This effect has diluted oil’s impact.
 With other factors still holding the economy back like low wage increases, lower petrol prices alone aren’t enough to spark an economic surge.

 Cheaper production costs